tsykoduk/greg.nokes.name/_posts/2020-03-28-isc-dhcp6-macos.md

 	/usr/local/etc ☯ cat dhcpd6.conf
 	# dhcpd6.conf

-	# option definitions common to all supported networks...
-	#option domain-name "example.org";
-	#option domain-name-servers ns1.example.org, ns2.example.org;

 	default-lease-time 600;
 	max-lease-time 7200;

-	# Use this to enble / disable dynamic dns updates globally.
-	#ddns-update-style none;

-	# If this DHCP server is the official DHCP server for the local
-	# network, the authoritative directive should be uncommented.
-	authoritative;

 	# Use this to send dhcp log messages to a different log file (you also
 	# have to hack syslog.conf to complete the redirection).